 Scroll for updates

 We are seeing all new and established patients and will continue to utilize Telemedicine via FaceTime or Skype, according to the patient’s preference.
 Please know our medical staff has taken all necessary precautions to ensure patient safety.
 We will continue to observe the updated CDC guidelines regarding direct patient care and statewide executive orders, limiting the number of people on-site at any one time and practicing social distancing.
 Additionally, we are screening each patient and staff member every day upon arrival.
-We are also asking everyone that enters our office to wear a face mask or covering, as we aim to prioritize the safety and health of our patients and staff.
+We are also asking everyone that enters our office to wear a face mask, as we aim to prioritize the safety and health of our patients and staff.
 We will keep you updated as more information unfolds.
 We wish you and your family good health.
 Please stay safe and God Bless.

 Hearing Aid Center Patients

 During COVID-19, your health and safety are extremely important to us.
 With this in mind, Tejas Hearing Aid center is fully open and operational!